linas/i370-bigfoot/README.md

 and a tight loop in the OS figured out what to do.
 This made sense.
 Unfortunately, this design decision was never amended on the mainframe.
-Unix, and shells made it clear that, from the user perspective, you wanted to be able to responed to each and every character typed at the keyboard.
+Unix, and shells made it clear that, from the user perspective, you wanted to be able to respond to each and every character typed at the keyboard.
 But this was impossible with the mainframe channel architecture: the STARTIO instruction is a single CPU instruction that generated a cascade of disk access, running in the devices, outside of the CPU itself.
 The CPU was free